-His hand had remained where it was, tracing a line round her body when she turned, now resting casually on her breast.
+His hand had remained where it was, tracing a line round her body when she turned, and rested now casually on her breast.
 Gently, she picked it up and dropped it on the grass between her and her purse.

 He flushed.
 "You understand.
 For us.
 Before you return to America."